-Any decision in the State of origin that a child should be entrusted to prospective adoptive parents may only be made if -
+Any decision in the State of origin that a child

+should be entrusted to prospective adoptive parents may only be made if - a. the Central Authority of that State has ensured that the prospective adoptive parents agree;

-- a. the Central Authority of that State has ensured that the prospective adoptive parents agree; - b. the Central Authority of the receiving State has approved such decision... - c. the Central Authorities of both States have agreed that the adoption may proceed...
+b. the Central Authority of the receiving State has approved such decision...

+c. the Central Authorities of both States have agreed that the adoption may proceed....
+Artisis 17 of the Mague Convention on Intercountry Adaption

+HAG

-The Objectives of the New Hague Con vention
+The Objectives of the New Hague Convention